 I also verified that my monitors had DDC enabled (though this made no difference).
 Has anyone else seen issues like this?

-(Just curious - In System preferences -> Mission Control is "Displays have separate spaces" option checked or unchecked?
-(Down this doc on Using multiple displays in Mavericks is a pix of Mission Control setting and another on options for multiple displays but I'm sure you already know all that.)
+(Just curious - In System preferences -> Mission Control is "Displays have separate spaces" option checked or unchecked?)

 * Does having only 1 or 2 connected show the same native resolution difference?)